d4rshikoctober/Regularization-and-Gradient-Descent/README.md

 # Regularization-and-Gradient-Descent
-The code is wriiten in python2
+The code is written in python2 using pandas and numpy.